Smartling/wordpress-localization-plugin/readme.txt

 == Changelog ==
 = 1.12.7 =
-* Fixed issue where downloading content in Smartling widget erroneously reports that translations were downloaded even if they weren't
+* Fixed issue when Smartling widget erroneously reported that translations were downloaded even if they weren't
-* Moved older changelog entries to changelog.txt

 = 1.12.6 =
 Improved translation support of ACF Blocks for Gutenberg